Pewejekubam/qbd-to-gnucash/README.md

 - `INCOME`
 - `EXPENSE`

 All mappings must ultimately reduce to one of these. `RECEIVABLE` and `PAYABLE` are internal subtypes used only by GnuCash’s business features.
+All account nodes must trace upward to one of these canonical root types.

 ---